Shiva in Buddhism: Contemporary Maheśvara

 Present Maheśvara is Buddhist by religion, and was reborn as a Deva, because of his merit of donating a cup of honey to Kassapa Buddha in one of his previous lives.
 According to Karandavyuha Sutra, Maheśvara was born from the brow of Bodhisattva Avalokiteshvara.
 According to Buddhist traditions, he helps good people, mostly who follow the Buddhist precepts and eat a vegetarian diet, and also punishes bad people for their evil deeds.
 He helps yogis doing Kundalini Meditation.
 He is bodhisattva of Tenth Bhumi.
-He is one of the important deities venerated in Sri Lankan Buddhism.
 He is one of the twenty four protective deities of Chinese Buddhism and of the sixteen dharmapalas of Tibetan Buddhism.